 - Health Screenings: Stony Brook healthcare professionals provide a variety of health screenings.
 Visit the calendar of events to learn more about upcoming health screenings near you.

 - HOPE: The Health Occupations Partnership for Excellence (HOPE) program offers insight and mentorship to high school students interested in pursuing careers in healthcare.
 The program seeks to decrease healthcare disparities by increasing the number of healthcare providers from underserved and underrepresented communities.
+The program is currently open to students from Brentwood, Longwood and Wyandanch High Schools.

 - Doctors Back to School Day: In collaboration with the Renaissance School of Medicine and faculty from the Department of Family, Population & Preventive Medicine, the Community Relations Office supports the annual Doctors Back to School Day each spring.
 The program seeks to help students from underrepresented communities realize that medicine is an attainable profession.